oslokommune/okctl/userdocs/src/getting-started/clean-up.md

 The following paths reside in the top level directory of your infrastructure-as-code repository:

-1. Delete the entry for the cluster in `.okctl.yml`.
-1. Delete the directory `infrastructure/<environment name>`.
+1. Delete the directory `infrastructure/<cluster name>`.

-If the cluster you are deleting is the last one in this IAC repository, you can delete both the `.okctl.yml` file and the `infrastructure` directory.
+If the cluster you are deleting is the last one in this IAC repository, you can delete the `infrastructure` directory.

 ### List all AWS resources created by `okctl`